-Forfeitures are allocated during the year in which the forfeiture occurs to all participants eligible to receive a Company profit sharing contribution, as defined in the Plan document.
-The amount allocated to each participant is the product of the ratio of their compensation to total compensation, multiplied by total forfeitures.
-During 2009, amounts forfeited in prior years and earnings thereon totaling \$44,474 were allocated to participants.
-At December 31, 2009 and 2008, unallocated forfeitures totaled \$114,279 and \$44,462, respectively.
+Forfeitures are allocated in the subsequent year in which the forfeiture occurs to all participants eligible to receive a Company profit sharing contribution, as defined in the Plan document.
+The amount allocated to each participant is the product of the ratio of his or her compensation to total compensation, multiplied by total forfeitures.
+During 2010, amounts forfeited in prior years and earnings thereon totaling \$113,893 were allocated to participants.
+At December 31, 2010 and 2009, unallocated forfeitures totaled \$29,208 and \$114,279, respectively.

-(2) Summary of Significant Accounting Policies
+2. Summary of Significant Accounting Policies